DevHyung/Tic-Tac-Toe-MachineLearning/README.md

 # after required package install (ex: tensorflow, numpy, etc... )
 # if you are first start, Line 176 e = epsilon
 # else (you are not first excute ) e = 0 setting
+# ++ if you don't have numpy module pip install numpy
 py -3 Learned_TICTACTOE.py
 ```